America's Most Scenic Road Trips

 The T-shirts all say: I survived the road to Hana.
 It can take more than two and a half hours to travel the 52 miles from Kahului to Hana, as you snake past steep sea-cliffs lush with blooming mango trees, buy banana bread from roadside stalls, and pull over for Jurassic vistas.
 In tiny Hana, a town on eastern Maui, a cinder cone shields the red sand beach where nudists and endangered monk seals bake idly in the sun.

-Stop: Drive past Hana to where the road ends (or becomes unpassable, according to most rental car contracts) to visit the Seven Sacred Pools, a gently cascading, seven-tiered gulch at Haleakala National Park. (nps.gov/hale; free.)
+Stop: Drive past Hana to where the road ends (or becomes unpassable, according to most rental car contracts) to visit the Pools of Oheo, a gently cascading, seven-tiered gulch at Haleakala National Park.

 Lake Shore Drive, Chicago

 The rock stars of American architecture line up like soldiers facing Lake Michigan, starting north at Hollywood and reaching south through Jackson Park, spanning 26 miles.
-But the downtown buildings are showstoppers, from the blocky staircase of the Willis Tower—formerly the Sears Tower and tallest building in the world—to the Belle Époqueelegance of Burnham and Root’s Rookery, to the stark post-Bauhaus boxes of Mies van der Rohe.
+The downtown buildings are showstoppers, from the blocky staircase of the Willis Tower — formerly the Sears Tower and tallest building in the world — to the Belle Époque elegance of Burnham and Root's Rookery, to the stark post-Bauhaus boxes of Mies van der Rohe.
 It is the greatest architecture road on earth.

 17-Mile Drive, California